 What is standard deviation?

 The standard deviation is a measure of the variability in a dataset.
 In other words, the standard deviation describes how "spread-out" the data is around the mean.
+This calculator deals with separate data points, but it's also possible to obtain the grouped data standard deviation.

 A high standard deviation indicates that a dataset is more spread out.